15-Ab/Hindi-in-Machine-Learning/README.md

 # Hindi Machine Learning Exploration

-Welcome to the Hindi Machine Learning Exploration repository!
+Welcome to the Hindi Machine Learning Exploration repository !
 This repository contains a collection of tools and techniques for machine learning tasks specifically tailored for the Hindi language.
 Here's an overview of the work done in this repository

 ## Preprocessing
-- Data Cleaning Removing links, emojis, and other non-textual elements to prepare the data for further processing.
+- **Data Cleaning** : Removing links, emojis, and other non-textual elements to prepare the data for further processing.
-- Stemming Employing stemming techniques to normalize Hindi text data, improving downstream analysis.
+- **Stopwords Removal** : Manually creating a stopwords list since there is no available Hindi stopwords library, filtering out common words that do not contribute to the meaning of the text.
+- **Stemming**: Manually implementing stemming techniques as there is no inbuilt library for Hindi stemming, normalizing Hindi text data by reducing inflected words to their root forms.
+This includes manually created prefixes and suffixes to capture variations in word forms.

 ## Classification
 ### Implemented Algorithms